Saleem Marsoof: Legal career

-In 1975 he joined the Attorney General's Department as a State Counsel, and was promoted as Senior State Counsel in 1983 and appointed to the post of Deputy Solicitor General in 1993.
-In 1998 he was made Additional Solicitor General, and in the same year, in recognition of his eminence in the Bar, he was awarded silk and was appointed a President's Counsel.
-He was elevation to the Judiciary in 2004 as the President of the Court of Appeal of Sri Lanka, after spending 29 in the Official Bar, and at the time of his elevation, he functioned as the Senior most Additional Solicitor General in-charge of the Civil Division of that Department.
+In 1975 he joined the Attorney General's Department as a State Counsel, and was promoted as senior state counsel in 1983 and appointed to the post of deputy Solicitor General in 1993.
+In 1998 he was made additional solicitor general, and in the same year, in recognition of his eminence in the bar, he was awarded silk and was appointed a President's Counsel.
+He was elevation to the judiciary in 2004 as the president of the Court of Appeal of Sri Lanka, after spending 29 in the official bar, and at the time of his elevation, he functioned as the seniormost additional solicitor general in-charge of the Civil Division of that department.

-Blending his professional expertise with his academic acumen, Justice Marsoof has made a tremendous contribution by being a lecturer in law at the Sri Lanka Law College, the Institute of Advanced Legal Studies, Colombo, the Law Faulty of the University of Colombo, the Open University of Sri Lanka, the University of Kelaniya, Institute of Chartered Accountants of Sri Lanka and the Bandaranaike Centre for International Studies.
-Justice Marsoof has been the chairman of the board of Examiners of the ICLP Arbitration Centre, the pioneer arbitration centre in Sri Lanka.
-He is currently an elected member of the Faculty Board of the Law Faculty of the University of Colombo, and a Member of the Board of Management of the Judges Institute of Sri Lanka.
+Blending his professional expertise with his academic acumen, Marsoof has made a tremendous contribution by being a lecturer in law at the Sri Lanka Law College, the Institute of Advanced Legal Studies, Colombo, the Law Faulty of the University of Colombo, the Open University of Sri Lanka, the University of Kelaniya, Institute of Chartered Accountants of Sri Lanka and the Bandaranaike Centre for International Studies.
+Marsoof has been the chairman of the board of examiners of the ICLP Arbitration Centre, the pioneer arbitration centre in Sri Lanka.
+He is currently an elected member of the faculty board of the law faculty of the University of Colombo, and a member of the board of management of the Judges Institute of Sri Lanka.

-Justice Marsoof has been a sought after speaker in Sri Lanka and abroad.
+Marsoof has been a sought after speaker in Sri Lanka and abroad.
 He regularly addresses the International Symposium on Economic Crime organised by Jesus College, Cambridge and was invited to make the Dr. A. M. A. Azeez Memorial Oration in 2002.
 He also made a keynote address at the International Conference organised by the Kuala Lumpur Regional Arbitration Center in collaboration with UNCITRAL to celebrate 30 years of the UNCITRAL Arbitration Rules in Kuala Lumpur, Malaysia in 2006.
 He made the famous Inaugural K.C Kamalasabayson Memorial Oration in 2008 and the prestigious Inaugural Institute of Advanced Legal Studies Oration in 2009, and was invited by the Sri Lanka Malay Association to make the Dr. T.B.Jayah Memorial Oration in 2010.